Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 ## How To Uninstall package 'zfs-dkms' And Survive

 Target systems are Debian Based; Tested on Ubuntu Systems.
 Sometimes updates of package 'zfs-dkms' fails to build the zfs modules, from a regression issue, where the code checks for supported kernel versions, and it does not recognise that it actually supports newer kernel versions.
+Or when adding kernels from the Ubuntu mainline repo.

 But note that...
 Canonical started adding the 'zfs' modules in-kernel, so package 'zfs-dkms' is no longer needed after 22.04.x.
 Package 'zfs-dkms' is no longer a default installed package, nor does it need to be there anymore.